 INVOLVE EVERYONE.
-Every person in the school-from the music teacher who visits twice a week to the newest transfer student-should understand the climate of tolerance at your school.
+Every person in the school-from the music teacher who visits twice a week to the newest transfer student-should understand the climate of inclusion and justice. at your school.
 "If you see something, say something" should be the model everyone uses.
 Let everyone know that incidents and concerns should be reported to school leaders in person or anonymously.

 DON'T FORGET THE SCHOOL BUS.
 Speak regularly with bus drivers about what they are seeing and hearing on the buses.
-Occasionally assign staff to ride buses (or ride the bus yourself) to monitor behavior and to reinforce to students that the climate of tolerance includes not just the school grounds, but the bus as well.
+Occasionally assign staff to ride buses (or ride the bus yourself) to monitor behavior and to reinforce to students that the climate of inclusion and justice includes not just the school grounds, but the bus as well.